The first major city we arrived in during our road trip across the USA was New York City.

 How to get around New York City

 Uptown trains will take you to street numbers going up, and downtown means numbers will go down.
-A single ride fare on the New York subway costs $3.
+A single ride fare on the New York Subway costs just a few dollars.

-Alternatively, you can get a ticket for one of the hop on hop off New York City buses.
+Alternatively, you can get a ticket for one of the hop-on hop-off New York City buses.
 Yes, these are touristy but they’re actually a great way to get between the main sights you’re going to want to see anyway.
-You can get your ticket for the hop on hop off NYC bus here.

 Breakfast in New York

 Breakfast in New York is a big deal and you want to make sure you’re sufficiently fuelled for a day of adventures in the Big Apple!

 New York is known for its bagel scene and so grabbing a bagel for breakfast is always a good shout.

 As too is a pastry from Maison Kayser or Dominique Ansel.
 If you’re after a heartier breakfast then go for brunch at a diner and fill up on eggs and pancakes smothered in syrup.
 It’s seriously hard to pick out the best places to eat in New York as there are just SO many.

 On the Sunday we were in New York we went for brunch at the insta-trendy The Butcher’s Daughter.
 This restaurant is completely vegetarian (and mostly vegan), but there are still plenty of egg-based dishes.